maxmilton/docker-chromium/README.md

 2. Uses a custom set of chromium flags for improved security and performance, see [`default.conf`](https://github.com/MaxMilton/docker-chromium/blob/master/default.conf).

+3. Container timezone is set to UTC.

+4. Runs as a guest session by default even when persistence is configured.

-3. `--volume /dev/shm:/dev/shm` is necessary because Docker currently only allocates 64 MB of memory to /dev/shm but chromium needs a lot more to run without crashing.
+5. `--volume /dev/shm:/dev/shm` is necessary because Docker currently only allocates 64 MB of memory to /dev/shm but chromium needs a lot more to run without crashing.
 On some systems it my not be required.
 [More info](https://github.com/c0b/chrome-in-docker/issues/1).

 ## Licence